cvs-health/testilo/README.md

 - `testaro` test act: `withItems` = true, `stopOnFail` = `false`
 - `wave` test act: `reportType` = 4

-The `device.windowOptions` object has, in addition to `reduceMotion`, other properties shown in the above script example.
+The `device.windowOptions` object has, in addition to `reducedMotion`, other properties shown in the above script example.
 The `script` module will set them according to the specified device.
-They will all be omitted if you specify `'default'` as the device ID.
+If you specify `'default'` as the device ID, the only property will be `reducedMotion`.

 The `webkit` browser type is selected because the other browser types corrupt some tests.
 The `ibm` test is performed on the existing page content because some targets cause HTTP2 protocol errors when the `ibm` tool tries to visit them.